-Now why you must comply with this new definition of viewable ads is because Google display ads and Facebook also announced that they would charge for and run only 100% viewable ads.
-This means that either you make your ads viewable in accordance with the updated standards or find advertising channels which actually show your ads, viewable by the above definition or not.
+Now why you must comply with this new definition of viewable ads because Google displays ads and Facebook also announced that they would charge for and run only 100% viewable ads.
+This means that either you make your ads viewable in accordance with the updated standards or find advertising channels that actually show your ads, viewable by the above definition or not.

 Advertisers concerned about where their ads end up can now use the data platform, Pixalate, designed particularly to bring transparency to programmatic ad buying and their placement on the web.